 “Even after COVID, going to trade shows means that you’re putting yourself at risk of contracting other diseases.
 It could put you out of work for weeks.
 This new sense of health awareness might impact whether we’re allowed to – or even willing to – go to trade shows in the future.”

 One of the main advantages of trade shows is that it gives manufacturers an opportunity to showcase new products and unveil new developments.

 The survey uncovers a massive rift in expectations: AECOs don’t attend trade shows for product research.
-Rather, 45% go for education and conferences.
+Rather, 45% go to education and conferences.

 So, the question is: how are they researching products for their next great design?
 Well, 46% state that they use search engines.
 Only 9% rely on trade shows.

 What does this mean for manufacturers?
 Well, you need to increase your digital presence if you want to create product traction, generate leads, and get specified.

 Find out how the BIMobject marketplace helps manufacturers reach architects online.